-The Philippine National Elections in 2022 are rapidly approaching.
-It will take place between April 10 and May 9, 2022.
-That being said, Filipinos living in Japan can vote quickly and safely in the next elections by confirming their names against the list of certified overseas voters at the Philippine embassy.
-With this in mind, it is critical that registered abroad Filipinos understand the procedures and requirements for voting in their respective nations’ upcoming elections.
+The Philippine National Elections in 2025 is rapidly approaching.
+It will take place between April 13 and May 12, 2025.
+Filipinos living in Japan can vote quickly and safely in the next elections by confirming their names against the list of certified overseas voters at the Philippine embassy.
+You now have 2 ways to vote – you can vote on-site at your or embassy/consulate or you can also vote online!

 However, bear in mind that this may vary from one location to another, so make sure you observe their specific requirements.
 Overseas voters in Japan are encouraged to double-check their information on the Philippine Embassy’s website before beginning the overseas voting process.